TheAcharya/ProductionData-Website/docs/disclaimers.md

 ---
 # Disclaimers

-The author(s) have no affiliation with Apple or Microsoft in any capacity.
+The author(s) have no affiliation with Apple, Microsoft, or Adobe in any capacity.
 All product names, logos, and brands are property of their respective owners.

 ## Fair Use Statement